 Using Other Drugs With Xanax

-The effects of Xanax can be increased by other drugs especially alcohol.
-It also slows down how quickly your body can clear the drug from your system.
-If you take the medicine and then drink alcohol, you may experience the drug effects but extremely more intense such as lethargy and prolonged memory loss.
+Other drugs, especially alcohol, can increase the effects of Xanax, and it also slows down how quickly your body can clear the drug from your system.
+If you take medicine and then drink alcohol, you may experience the drug effects but are extremely more intense such as lethargy and prolonged memory loss.

 It’s strongly advised that you avoid combining the two substances.
 The combination may lead to dangerous, even deadly side effects.
 These include: